adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/GRPO.md

 **Case Study: Application in DeepSeek R1**

-DeepSeek R1, an open-source model challenging OpenAI’s o1 in advanced reasoning, utilized GRPO to achieve remarkable results.
+DeepSeek R1, an open-source model challenging OpenAI's o1 in advanced reasoning, utilized GRPO to achieve remarkable results.
 Introduced in the DeepSeekMath paper, GRPO was applied to DeepSeekMath-Instruct 7B, using a subset of English instruction tuning data (~144K questions).
 The training details included:

 - Learning rate for policy model: 1e-6
 - KL coefficient: 0.04